AlexWilkinsonnn/ndfd-pairs/nd_detsim/README.md

   ```

 3. Edit `run_larndsim_ndfdpairs.sh` to configure the slurm job (`#SBATCH` options) and set the
    directory paths.
-The array Slurm parameter should be configured to like `1-<number_of_files_process>`.  `SCRATCH_DIR` should point be the path of the local disk for the GPU worker
+The array Slurm parameter should be configured to like `1-<number_of_files_process>`.  `SCRATCH_DIR` should point to the path of the local disk for the GPU worker
    node.

 4. Submit the job with: